 Now, with an IEP, this is when you’re going to get that specialized education.
 So, the school will pull you out for your child for special education.
 Although in an IEP, you might also get those same accommodations.

 Let’s talk about an IEP.
 An IEP is codified under the Individuals with Disabilities Education Act.
 It grants people with a specified disability, and there’s a list of 13 categories your student must qualify under.
 And they will have an actual plan, a legally binding document.

 How IEP Works

-An IEP is going to give goals for your student to achieve, and how they’re going to get there.
-This is when we’re talking about accommodations, testing, progress monitoring, all of that.
-You’re going to meet annually to check those goals to make sure that you’re reaching or you’re on the right track.
+An IEP will give goals for your student to achieve and how they will get there.
+It is when we discuss accommodations, testing, progress monitoring, etc. You will meet annually to check those goals to ensure that you’re reaching or on the right track.

 Categories of Disabilities

-And then every three years, the student will then need to be reevaluated to see if they’re still eligible for the IEP.
-The IEP, as I said, you do have to have one of the 13 categories of disabilities.
+Then, every three years, the student will need to be reevaluated to see if they’re still eligible for the IEP.
+In the IEP, as I said, you do have to have one of the 13 categories of disabilities.
 And those are anywhere from: